arbhuyan/personalio/readme.txt

-=== Personalio ===
+=== personalio ===

 Contributors: MD.
 Anisur Rahman Bhuyan
 Tags: two-columns, right-sidebar, custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

 Requires at least: 4.0
-Tested up to: 4.8.1
+Tested up to: 4.8.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Personalio is a free and lightweight WordPress theme for blogging.
-This theme is fully responsive and is built on customizer that enable you to configure the website with live preview.
-Personalio is SEO friendly, RTL Supported, Cross browser compatible, translation ready and is compatible with Jetpack and all other major plugins.
+personalio is a free and lightweight WordPress theme for blogging.
+This theme is fully responsive and is built on customizer that enable you to configure the website with live preview. personalio is SEO friendly, RTL Supported, Cross browser compatible, translation ready and is compatible with Jetpack and all other major plugins.

 == Installation ==